 Please visit the Consumer Measures page to learn more about detailed consumer confidence data and CEO confidence data.

-The Conference Board Consumer Confidence Index Increased in April
+The Conference Board Consumer Confidence Index Increased Marginally in July

-Consumers were moderately more positive about the short-term outlook in April.
-The percentage of consumers anticipating business conditions will improve over the next six months increased from 23.2 percent to 24.5 percent, while those expecting business conditions will worsen decreased from 10.2 percent to 9.7 percent.
+Consumers’ optimism about the short-term outlook waned again in July.
+The percentage of consumers anticipating business conditions will improve over the next six months increased from 20.7 percent to 23.1 percent, but those expecting business conditions will worsen also rose, from 9.3 percent to 10.8 percent.

 The Conference Board publishes the Consumer Confidence Index® at 10 a.m.
 ET on the last Tuesday of every month.
 Subscription information and the technical notes to this series are available on The Conference Board website: https://www.conference-board.org/data/consumerdata.cfm.